Ronald Acuña Jr. Player Props: Braves vs. Royals

 Ronald Acuña Jr. At The Plate

-- Acuna has an OPS of .989, fueled by an OBP of .452 to go with a slugging percentage of .537.
-All three of those stats lead Atlanta hitters this season.
+- Acuna leads Atlanta with an OBP of .463, plus a team-best slugging percentage of .593.

-- Among qualified hitters in MLB, he ranks seventh in batting average, 13th in on-base percentage, and 46th in slugging.
+- Among the qualified hitters in MLB play, he ranks fifth in batting average, ninth in on-base percentage, and 27th in slugging.

-- Acuna will look to extend his four-game hitting streak.
-He's batting .474 during his last games.
+- Acuna is batting .600 with one homer during his last outings and is on a five-game hitting streak.

+- Acuna has driven in a run in six games this season (42.9%), including three games with more than one RBI (21.4%).
+He has also driven home three or more of his team's runs in two contests.

-- In 76.9% of his 13 games this season, Acuna has picked up at least one hit.
-He's also had seven multi-hit games.
+- In 57.1% of his games this season, he has scored at least once.
+And he's had four games with multiple runs (28.6%).

-- He has homered in two of 13 games played this year, and in 3.2% of his plate appearances.

-- In five games this season (38.5%), Acuna has picked up an RBI, including two games with multiple runs batted in.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.